Blue Healer Yoga

 It depends on the student and what the needs of the student are as well as the subject of the lesson.
 I take into consideration all aspects of student needs and goals to assess how to proceed.

-I have a 200-hour Yoga Teaching certificate and 4 decades of practice in addition to many published articles I have written on the subject of Yoga.
+I have a 200-hour Yoga Teaching certificate, 500 hour yoga therapy certification, a reiki master certification, Mindful Resilience trauma informed yoga certification and 4 decades of practice in addition to many published articles I have written on the subject of Yoga.

 For English writing/grammar lessons, I charge $20.00 per hour for one on one.